ctb/titus-blog/src/2016-norway-repeatability.rst

 This March, `Andreas Hejnol
 <http://www.sars.no/research/HejnolGrp.php>`__ invited me to give a
-talk in Bergen, Norway, and as part of the trip I arranged to also give a tiral workshop on "computational reproducibility" at the University in Oslo, where my friend & colleague Lex Nederbragt works.
+talk in Bergen, Norway, and as part of the trip I arranged to also give a trial workshop on "computational reproducibility" at the University in Oslo, where my friend & colleague Lex Nederbragt works.

 `(The workshop materials are here, under CC0